Looking to crush your sales targets?

 If you want to save even more time and really hate the research portion of sales, create a setup where you won't have to prospect ever again.

 Create a clear-cut definition of your ideal customer profile: the characteristics of a company in your total addressable market that is most likely to be interested in your service offering.
-This should include everything both firmographics (industry, size, location), technographics (technologies they use), and buying signals (recent changes in the company that indicates an increased need for your offering now).
+This should include everything both firmographics (industry, size, location), technographics (technologies they use), and trigger events (recent changes in the company that indicates an increased need for your offering now).

 You will need to continuously evaluate and tweak your ideal customer profile based on your sales experiences, but the tedious task of manually searching for companies matching this profile will be gone.